-Best Skincare Products to Use with LED Light Therapy
+What are the Best Skincare Products to Use with LED Light Therapy?

-More and more people are discovering the benefits of LED light therapy for skincare.
-Blue light therapy is primarily used to treat acne and prevent scars, while red and infrared light therapy offer benefits like wrinkle reduction and an overall younger appearance.
+More and more people are discovering the benefits of LED light therapy for skincare, LED light therapy devices can be FSA eligible, FDA cleared and have proven science behind why they work.
+Blue light therapy is primarily used to treat acne and prevent scars, while red and infrared light therapy offers benefits like wrinkle reduction and an overall younger appearance.
 But can you use light therapy and skincare products together?

 If you’re like many people, you probably have at least one or two skincare products you can’t live without.
 Whether it’s a favorite moisturizer or the perfect eye serum, you rely on these beauty products to look your best.
 You may also wish to tap into the power of LEDs with home light therapy devices.